polyminer1/rhminer/README.md

   -processpriority      On windows only.
 Set miner's process priority.
                         0=Background Process, 1=Low Priority, 2=Normal Priority, 3=High Priority.
                         Default is 3.
+                        NOTE:Background Proces mode will make the console disapear from the desktop and taskbar.
 WARNING: Changing this value will affect GPU mining.
   -v                    Log verbosity.
 From 0 to 3.
                         0 no log, 1 normal log, 2 include warnings.
 3 network and silent logs.
                         Default is 1